mitodl/ocw-studio/videos/README.md

 # YouTube Submission

 Videos are uploaded to YouTube via the [`resumable_upload` function](/videos/youtube.py).
 The [YouTube upload success notification](/videos/templates/mail/youtube_upload_success/body.html) is sent by email when the [`update_youtube_statuses`](/videos/tasks.py) task is complete; exceptions in this task trigger the [YouTube upload failure notification](/videos/templates/mail/youtube_upload_failure/body.html).
 When the course is published to draft/staging, the video is set to private.
 However, when it is published to live/production, the video is made public on YouTube, via the [`update_youtube_metadata` function](/videos/youtube.py).
+When a video is made public on YouTube, all YouTube subscribers will be notified.
+There are nearly 5 million subscribers to the OCW YouTube channel, so be careful with this setting.

 # Captioning and 3Play Transcript Request